marcsingleton/GTEx_liver_pathway_identification/README.md

-# GTEx Liver Pathway Analysis
+# GTEx Liver Pathway Identification

 This is a small analysis I did as part of a technical assessment for computational biologist role.
 The goal was to identify biological pathways or processes specific to the liver using the GTEx bulk RNA-seq data using only protein-coding genes and the following
 tissues: